 Lower Blepharoplasty Recovery

-Lower blepharoplasty procedures are performed on the skin under the eyes.
-Patients desire to undergo lower blepharoplasty for a variety of reasons.
+Lower blepharoplasty procedures are performed on the skin under the eyes and are performed for a variety of reasons.
 Some patients have concerns regarding signs of aging under their eyes including sagging skin, fine lines, or wrinkles.
-Alternatively, some younger patients desire lower blepharoplasty surgery as they have concerns regarding the appearance of dark undereye circles.
+Alternatively, some younger patients desire lower eyelid surgery as they have concerns regarding the appearance of dark undereye circles.
 When recovering from the procedure you will likely have gauze placed under your eyes and will be given eye drops or ointment to apply to keep the eyes lubricated and prevent dryness.
 Side effects such as swelling and bruising are also likely to occur for the first week or so.

 Transconjunctival Blepharoplasty Recovery